Latin American Music Recording Competition

 iv.
 Project proposal: 250-500 words explaining the relevance of the repertory chosen for the competition (total of 50 to 60 minutes of music).

 v.
-A 10-minute audio recording from the applicant’s chosen competition repertoire: it may be submitted as a physical CD or via email (mp3 or wave files accepted). [back to top]
+A 10 to 15 minute audio recording from the applicant’s chosen competition repertoire: it may be submitted as a physical CD or via email (mp3 or wave files accepted). [back to top]

 i.
 Repertoire of all periods (Renaissance to present) and streams (Classical, Popular, Folk) are acceptable.

 ii.
 Accepted semi-finalists are required to provide copies of the scores of the music they will perform in the semi-final and final rounds (physical or PDF copies accepted).

 iii.
 The LAMC will favor previously unrecorded and less represented repertoire.

 a.
 Well-represented repertoire is accepted as an element in a larger program.

 b.
 Suggested repertoire lists are available for consultation at the LAMC.